 The Girl Scout Gold Award, the highest award for Senior and Ambassador Girl Scouts, focuses on leadership, career exploration, challenge for personal growth and community action.
 The Gold Award celebrates a project showcasing all of the work a girl puts forth as she strives to make a sustainable difference, not just in her community, but also on a global scale.
-The topic is hand selected by a girl to ensure it is something she is passionate about in thought, deed and action.
-Because it is much more than a good service project, “going for the Gold” encompasses organizational, leadership and networking skills that girls will be remembered for long after they have completed their final year of Girl Scouting.
+The topic is hand-selected by a girl to ensure it is something she is passionate about in thought, deed and action.
+Because it is much more than a good service project, “Going for the Gold” encompasses organizational, leadership and networking skills that girls will remember long after they have completed their final year of Girl Scouting.

 Have completed two Senior or Ambassador level Journeys, respectively

 Have earned the Girl Scout Silver Award and completed one Senior or Ambassador level journey, respectively.*